davromaniak/zimbashckup/README.md

 Backup mailboxes from domain "domain1.tld" using the tgz format and using one file per mailbox :
 	zimbashckup.sh --domains="domain1.tld" --format=tgz --unite

 Backup only mailboxes user1@domain1.tld and user1@domain2.tld with one file by folder using format zip :
 	zimbashckup.sh --mailboxes="user1@domain1.tld user1@domain2.tld" --format=zip

+Backup all mailboxes one file by folder using format tgz, use the locale "fr_FR.UTF-8", keep 5 days of backups and put them in /var/backups/zimbra  :
+	zimbashckup.sh --format=tgz --locale="fr_FR.UTF-8" --keep=5 --dest="/var/backups/zimbra"

 License
 -------